 to deploy the changes.

-The pipeline described here is missing important aspects of a real-world GitOps pipeline, including:[26]
+The pipeline described here is missing important aspects of a real-world GitOps pipeline, including the following:[25]

 |

-You already implemented most of this pipeline as part of setting up automated tests in the CI section.
+You already implemented most of this pipeline as part of setting up automated tests and CI in the first half of this blog post.
 The only items remaining are the following:

 When you open a PR, run plan